kathan-205/leetcode_qs/README.md

 # leetcode_qs
-My solutions to the leetcode problems in Python as I continue to practice.
+My solutions to the leetcode problems in Python basics as I continue to practice.